gis-pluggedin/web/README.md

   * Overwhelmed Esri DC R&D center's server.
 * GeoJSON
   * GeoJSON is a big format for transmitting information over the web.
 The parcels geojson file is around 8MB.
 This is far to large to transmit willy-nilly.We need to figure a way to shrink the size of the transmitted data.
+  * Consuming GeoJSON from Github resulted in CORS issues.
+The application being hosted at github.com and the data being served via githubrawusercontent.com triggered it.
+There are several promising ways around this - need to investigate.